 As the name suggests, Recurring deposits allow the investors to make monthly deposits unlike fixed deposits wherein one has to make lump sum investments.
 Recurring Deposits gives you three significant benefits- Flexibility, Guaranteed Returns and Liquidity.
 Interest rates on recurring deposit keep on changing from time to time.
 Investors can earn 5% to 7% interest rates on RD accounts varying from one bank to another.

 As a Term-deposit, RDs are considered a low-risk yet profitable investment option by the investors.
-One can open a recurring deposit for a tenure of minimum 6 months or up to 10 years.
+One can open a recurring deposit for a tenure of minimum of 6 months or up to 10 years.
 There is a lock-in period of 1 month in RD accounts.
 In case of premature closure within one month, only principal invested amount is paid to the investor without any interest.

 4. Bank Fixed Deposits